m0d0nne11/modHOME/README.md

  ...though please note that since git is now the preferred method of propagation that script may show signs of neglect.

- ROOT USAGE:
+ ROOT USAGE: (security)

  I frequently install/use this modHOME stuff as root in root's home directory but security-conscious folks will, of course, NOT just take my word for it that there's nothing nasty herein!

- Once you've satisfied yourself that all's well, though, you'll want to then do something like:
+ Since this mess is almost entirely scripts, though, it should be possible to verify that all's well, after which you'll want to then do something like:

     chown -R 0.0 ~/modHOME* ; chmod -R go-rwx ~/modHOME*